 If you visit some of the larger restaurants in the main tourist resorts, perhaps a more upmarket choice, you may find that a service charge is placed on your bill.
 In this case, the tip has already been decided for you, and you don’t need to think about whether or not to leave one.

-Tipping is not mandatory for Taxis, and they don’t require tips per se, but if you can simply round it up to the nearest Euro if you want to leave a small tip as a thank you.
+Tipping is not mandatory for Taxis, and they don’t require tips per se, but you can round up the fare to the nearest euro if you want to leave a small tip as a thank you.
 When it comes to tipping taxi drivers for luggage, I like to give them extra if they carry bags to the door or help my kids or something to show a gesture of appreciation.

-Hotel staff, such as the cleaning staff and porters, will always be very grateful for any tip you want to leave.
+Hotel staff in Montenegro, such as the housekeeping staff and the hotel porter, will always be very grateful for any tip you want to leave.
 How much you leave is really up to you as there is no hard and fast rule here.
-A couple of Euros for every day you stayed is generally more than enough for the maids.
+A euro for every day you stay is generally more than enough for the maids.
 I know people who will leave 2-3 euros a night, but I think that is too much unless you receive exceptional service somehow.

-As a side note, do remember to carry small denominations of Euros with you if you’re going to a small restaurant or cafe, as they won’t really appreciate having to give you all their change!
+As a side note, do remember to carry small denominations of euros with you if you’re going to a small restaurant or cafe, as they won’t appreciate having to give you all their change!

 Now you have read this tipping guide and have a good grasp of the local customs on where to leave a small or larger tip in Montengeto – happy travels!